yamchips/next-app/Learning-notes.md

 In prisma folder, create a client.ts file.
 To avoid creating multiple clients in develop mode, refer to [the best practice](https://www.prisma.io/docs/orm/more/help-and-troubleshooting/nextjs-help#best-practices-for-using-prisma-client-in-development).

+The PrismaClient is automatically imported from "@/app/generated/prisma", the import in the video and official doc are outdated.

 ### Get data

 Go to users/route.tsx file, change the static data to the data in database.
 Use findMany function to get all users.